-We have audited the accompanying financial statements of MILK (Mainly I Love Kids) Fund (the "Society") set out on pages 5 to 29, which comprise the statement of financial position as at 31 March 2022, the statement of financial activities, the statement of changes in funds and the statement of cash flows for the financial year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of MILK (Mainly I Love Kids) Fund (the "Society") set out on pages 5 to 27, which comprise the statement of financial position as at 31 March 2023, the statement of financial activities, the statement of changes in funds and the statement of cash flows for the financial year then ended, and a summary of significant accounting policies and other explanatory information.

-In our opinion, the financial statements are properly drawn up in accordance with the provision of the Singapore Financial Reporting Standards ("FRS"), the Singapore Societies Act 1966 (the "Societies Act") and the Singapore Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations") so as to give a true and fair view of the financial position of the Society as at 31 March 2022 and of the financial performance, changes in funds and cash flows of the Society for the financial year ended on that date.
+In our opinion, the financial statements are properly drawn up in accordance with the provision of the Singapore Societies Act 1966 (the "Societies Act") and the Singapore Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations"), and the Singapore Financial Reporting Standards ("FRS") so as to present fairly, in all material aspects, the state of affairs of the Society as at 31 March 2023 and of the financial performance, changes in funds and cash flows of the Society for the financial year ended on that date.